Simpson-Lee House I: Description

 Finishes are unpretentious, being cement painted, "bagged" and rendered to solid and cavity brickwork walls.
 Floors are waxed narrow timber flooring boards to the upper level spaces, the kitchen left unfinished and is washed timber, with pigmented waxed concrete to the lower level spaces.
 The ceilings are fibrous plaster fixed to timber roof and floor construction.
 The colours are white externally and white to shades of grey internally with floors of warm tallow wood browns.
 Finishes are as originally applied and the colours substantially the same as originally scheduled.

 Spatially, the house is an excellent example of a work holding to the principles of the "Modern Movement" in architecture and an exemplar of Arthur Baldwinson's architectural contribution to this country.'

-Condition

-As at 4 June 2009, the house is well-maintained and extraordinarily intact, retaining its wealth of original Baldwinson detail including the original colour scheme.
-Excellent, sound and intact condition.

-Modifications and dates

-The building is intact down to its original finishes and furnishings.
-The roof membrane has been replaced.

 Further information

 The original documentation for the house including architectural drawings, specifications and colour schemes are held in the Caroline Simpson Library of the Historic Houses Trust.
 There is a complete collection of Arthur Baldwinson papers in the Mitchell Library.